-a.
-Issue a judgment declaring that A.C.A. § 7-5-416(b)(1)(F)(ii) deprives voters of procedural due process in violation of the Fourteenth Amendment and imposes an undue burden on the right to vote in violation of the First and Fourteenth Amendments to the Constitution of the United States by disenfranchising absentee voters without first providing them with notice and an opportunity to be heard or to otherwise cure the alleged missing or mismatched signature, date of birth, or address;

-b.
-Issue preliminary and permanent injunctions enjoining the Defendants from enforcing this provision to the extent that it fails to provide absentee voters with pre-rejection notice and a hearing or other opportunity to resolve the alleged mismatch or missing signature, date of birth, or address; specifically, Plaintiffs request that the Defendants require election officials to begin the process of matching voters' absentee ballot and application materials starting fifteen days before the November 2020 election and a week before future elections, as is authorized under Arkansas law; that the Defendants require election officials to provide notice to voters by the most efficient means possible, including first-class mail and, where available, by email or phone, of any deficiencies in their absentee ballots based on a missing signature or a mismatch with their absentee ballot application materials; that Defendants permit voters whose absentee ballots are deficient on those grounds to cure the deficiency by email, mail, fax, or in person, up to three days following the election; in the alternative, Plaintiffs request that the Defendants expand the existing process through which voters may cure certain deficiencies in their provisional ballots up to 12:00 p.m. on the Monday following the election to include absentee ballot deficiencies based on a missing signature or a mismatch with a voter's absentee ballot application; and that the Defendants update their election guides, manuals, guidance, instructional materials, etc., to conform with the revised procedures;
+- a.
+Issue a judgment declaring that A.C.A. § 7-5-416(b)(1)(F)(ii) deprives voters of procedural due process in violation of the Fourteenth Amendment by disenfranchising absentee voters without first providing them with notice and an opportunity to be heard or to otherwise cure the alleged mismatched signature; - b.
+Issue a judgment declaring that A.C.A. § 7-5-416(b)(1)(F)(ii) imposes an undue burden on the right to vote in violation of the First and Fourteenth Amendments to the Constitution of the United States by improperly disenfranchising eligible absentee voters without first providing them with notice and an opportunity to cure the alleged missing or mismatched signature, date of birth, or address; - c.
+Issue a judgment declaring that A.C.A. § 7-5-416(b)(1)(F)(ii) violates the Materiality Provision of the Civil Rights Act of 1964, 52 U.S.C. § 10101(a)(2)(B) by requiring the rejection of absentee ballots for errors or omissions that do not impact the Defendants' ability to determine a voter's eligibility (such as by requiring that information provided on the absentee ballot voter statement and the absentee ballot application match exactly-such as a voter's zip code-or requiring that voters precisely provide date of birth or other information on the absentee ballot voter statement); - d.
+Issue preliminary and permanent injunctions enjoining the Defendants from enforcing this provision to the extent that it fails to provide absentee voters with pre-rejection notice and a hearing or other opportunity to resolve the alleged mismatch or missing signature. date of birth, or address; specifically, Plaintiffs request that the Defendants require election officials to begin the process of matching voters' absentee ballot and application materials and determining whether there are any deficiencies based on a missing signature or a mismatch between the absentee ballot voter statement and the absentee ballot application starting a week before future elections, as is authorized under Arkansas law; that the Defendants require election officials to count otherwise legitimate absentee ballots cast by eligible voters notwithstanding technical errors or minor omissions that do not impact Defendants' ability to determine a voter's eligibility (such as by counting ballots where the information provided on the absentee ballot voter statement and the absentee ballot application may not match exactly-such as a voter's zip code-or where voters have failed to provide the correct date of birth or other information on their absentee ballot voter statement); that the Defendants require election officials to provide immediate notice to voters by the most efficient means possible, including first-class mail and, where available, by email or phone, of any deficiencies in their absentee ballots based on a missing signature or a mismatch with their absentee ballot application materials; that Defendants permit voters whose absentee ballots are deficient on those grounds to cure the deficiency by email, mail, fax, or in person, up to three days following the election; in the alternative, Plaintiffs request that the Defendants expand the existing process through which voters may cure certain deficiencies in their provisional ballots up to 12:00 p.m. on the Monday following the election to include absentee ballot deficiencies based on a missing signature or a mismatch with a voter's absentee ballot application; and that the Defendants update their election guides, manuals, guidance, instructional materials, etc., to conform with the revised procedures;

-c.
-Award reasonable attorneys' fees and costs to Plaintiffs under 42 U.S.C. § 1988; and d.
+- e.
+Award reasonable attorneys' fees and costs to Plaintiffs under 42 U.S.C. § 1988; and - f.
 Grant any additional or alternative relief the Court may deem appropriate under the circumstances.